NanoComp/meep/doc/docs/Python_User_Interface.md

 **`cutoff` [`number`]**
 —
-How many `width`s the current decays for before we cut it off and set it to zero &mdash; this applies for both turn-on and turn-off of the pulse.
+How many `width`s the current decays for before it is cut off and set to zero &mdash; this applies for both turn-on and turn-off of the pulse.
 Default is 5.0.
 A larger value of `cutoff` will reduce the amount of high-frequency components that are introduced by the start/stop of the source, but will of course lead to longer simulation times.
 The peak of the Gaussian is reached at the time $t_0$=`start_time + cutoff*width`.

 **`is_integrated` [`boolean`]**
 —